Management Cover Letter Example and Writing Tips

 - Use the subject line wisely.
 Your best bet is to list your name and job title in the subject line of the email message.
 This lessens the chances of your message getting caught in a spam filter and saves the hiring manager time—he or she will know what your message is about right away.

 - Keep it short and sweet.
 Three short paragraphs are plenty.
 More than that and you run the risk of losing their attention.

-- Skip the heading with your address and theirs, and instead include your contact information in your email signature.
+- Include your contact informtion in your signature.
+Skip the heading with your address and theirs, and instead include your contact information in your email signature.
 There’s no need to list the employer’s contact information.